natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panther%20A.md

 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' ('''{{Specs|pseudonym}}''') ([[Abbreviations#.28DE.29_Sd.Kfz._Index|Sd.Kfz.
 Index:]] '''Sd.Kfz.
 171''') is a rank {{Specs|rank}} German medium tank {{Battle-rating}}.
 It was introduced during the Closed Beta Test for Ground Forces before Update 1.41.

 Like any Panther, the Panther A features a broad, sloping upper glacis, and the curved gun mantle.
 Its main distinguishing factors from the [[Panther D]] or the [[Panther G]] are; A new cupola (compared to the Ausf.
 D), and the normal, rounded gun mantle (compared to the chinned one on the Ausf.
 G).
+While following a somewhat unconventional naming scheme, the Panther A is the second in the series of the Panther tank development history and is improved from the experience with the Panther D in mid-1943.
+The Panther A would serve as one of the more numerous variant of the Panther tanks and be succeeded by the Panther G variant with additional design changes and improvements.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->

-Due to its weak side armour (20 mm autocannons can penetrate it), flanking is the best option to deal with any Panther.
-However, should the Panther be forced to face it frontally, shoot the right turret cheek to take out the gunner.
-This is one of the weakest places frontally, only ("only") 100 mm thick.
-Heavier guns such as the 17-pdr can penetrate the lower glacis at short ranges, and any large calibre (100 mm and up) can penetrate the upper glacis.
+The Panther A has excellent frontal armour, which can protect the crew from many of the kinetic shells found in this battle rating range (with the exception of chemical shells and large calibre kinetic shells).
+Panther A's survivability is excellent when played to its strengths in long-range engagement; avoid brawling with enemy tanks unless absolutely necessary.
+Although the turret cheek of all Panther medium tanks is a well-known weak spot, engaging the enemy from a mid- to long-distance can greatly mitigate this weakness because the enemy will struggle to effectively penetrate the weak spot as engagement distance increases.
+Furthermore, due to the unique curvature of the turret armour layout, the turret cheek can bounce many kinetic shells from the enemy as distance increases.
+Keep in mind that powerful kinetic shells like that of the 122 mm D-25 cannon and APDS shells from British and Swedish tanks will easily penetrate the frontal armour, necessitating greater caution when engaging such foes.

-Any British tank that fires APDS can penetrate the upper glacis.
-The 17-pounder can sometimes go through the lower glacis at shorter ranges too.
-Any standard AP or APHE shell of a calibre above the 80-90 mm range (aka 100 mm and above) will penetrate the Panther anywhere frontally.
+The Panther A armour is not very different from the Panther D, retaining the curved gun mantlet that could potentially bounce a kinetic round down into the vulnerable hull roof.
+While this phenomenon is relatively rare, the risk is present and should be considered when fighting any enemy even if they don’t have a gun that can reliably penetrate the Panther’s turret front armour.

 '''Armour type:'''